wisdomobinna/wisdomobinna.github.io/_pages/about.md

   - /about.html
 ---

 I'm a Computer Science Ph.D.
 Student at Georgetown University.
 I am supported by the [Fritz Research Fellowship](https://techandsociety.georgetown.edu/projects/fritz-family-fellows-program/) and the Graduate Merit Scholarship Award.
 I am broadly interested in Computer security, human-computer interaction, and privacy.
 I'm currently working on better understanding and developing tools to mitigate the various security and digital safety threats that emerge when people interact with algorithmic systems, issues like misinformation, abuse, and harassment.
-I completed a Masters' degree at the University of Sheffield School of Information with the [Allan and Nesta Ferguson Scholarship](https://www.sheffield.ac.uk/international/fees-and-funding/scholarships/postgraduate/ferguson) where I also served as a research Fellow.
+Previously, I completed a Masters' degree at the University of Sheffield with the [Allan and Nesta Ferguson Scholarship](https://www.sheffield.ac.uk/international/fees-and-funding/scholarships/postgraduate/ferguson).
 I completed my undergraduate degree in Computer Science at the University of Port Harcourt.

 [Download Academic CV](https://drive.google.com/file/d/1BZ97fQaTAqNLp8YUHXfC4tKxV0l9kieQ/view?usp=drive_link)